-The Human Resources Office for the University serves the interests of faculty, staff, and student workers of the University.
+The Human Resources Office for the University serves the interests of faculty, staff, and student employees of the University.

 Human Resources plans, develops, implements, and maintains quality programs and services that comply with regional accreditation standards, creating cost-effective strategies in the administration and delivery of its programs and services.
-Human Resources supports the University by continually striving to attract and retain top talent for the University through continual improvement and quality control of hiring practices, performance management, compensation and benefits, cultural enhancement, and training and development opportunities.
+Human Resources supports the University by continually striving to attract and retain top talent for the University through continual improvement and quality control of hiring practices, performance management, payroll, benefits, cultural enhancement, and individual development opportunities.